jreisinger/docs/notes/glossary.md

 Example of exclusive or in English: "You can have pizza or chicken" - you probably don't mean you can have both.

+Exclusive disjunction is often used for bitwise operations.
+Examples:

+    1 XOR 1 = 0
+    1 XOR 0 = 1
+    0 XOR 1 = 1
+    0 XOR 0 = 0